apichamp-solutions/apichamp-samples/README.md

 # License

-You may find the terms and conidtions to use the APICHAMP software under: [license information](https://www.apichamp.com/terms)
+By using APICHAMP software you agree to the terms and conditions under: [license information](https://www.apichamp.com/terms)